 Provide rounded/curved edges both above and below in undercarriage to prevent possible injury.

-Provide front and side skirt boards anywhere there is an exposed end to prevent players/balls from sliding underneath the 1st Row.
+Provide front and side skirt boards in all locations where there is an exposed end to prevent players/balls from sliding underneath the 1st Row.

 Ensure wheels are sized to prevent marring flooring.
-Coordinate with floor finish.
+Coordinate the manufacturer’s recommendations and requirements for bleacher operation with the floor finish system.

-Power operators with heavy duty motor or gear drives.
+Provide power operators with heavy duty motor or gear drives.

 Provide metal cover over motor and wheels to protect chains from debris and provide a safety switch that if cover is taken off the power system will not work.